nhsx/nhs_time_of_travel/index.md

   </a>
 </div>

-We then decided to determine the area of central Cambridge which was specified walking distance from any of the central Cambridge GP practices.
+Determining areas which have poor accessibility to health and social care services could inform new service placement strategies.
+Isochrones are areas on a map accessible from a point within a certain time threshold.
+Using the [OSMnx library](https://osmnx.readthedocs.io/en/stable/) we aimed to determine the areas of central Cambridge (isochrones) which were 5 minutes, 10 minutes, and 20 minutes walking distance from any of the central Cambridge GP practices.

 <p align="left">
   <img src="images/png/cambridge_osmnx_nodes.png" width="460" height="460">